AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/03- sql setup.md

 # SQL Commands

 SQL commands are issued in 2 ways:
 1) To the local database of a particular node.
-This option is relevant to all [SQL DDL commands and DML commands](https://en.wikipedia.org/wiki/Data_manipulation_language).
+This option is relevant to all <a href="https://en.wikipedia.org/wiki/Data_manipulation_language" target="_blank">SQL DDL commands and DML commands</a>.
 2) Issue queries (DML commands) through the network protocol.
 This approach allows to treat the data hosted on different nodes of the network as a single collection of data.